byt3n33dl3/ExchangeBeros/README.md

-# targetedKerberoast
+# ExchangeBeros

-targetedKerberoast is a Python script that can, like many others (e.g. [GetUserSPNs.py](https://github.com/SecureAuthCorp/impacket/blob/master/examples/GetUserSPNs.py)), print "kerberoast" hashes for user accounts that have a SPN set.
+ExchangeBeros is a Python script that can, like many others (e.g. [SPNExec.py](https://github.com/SecureAuthCorp/impacket/blob/master/examples/GetUserSPNs.py)), print "kerberoast" hashes for user accounts that have a SPN set.
-This tool brings the following additional feature: for each user without SPNs, it tries to set one (abuse of a write permission on the `servicePrincipalName` attribute), print the "kerberoast" hash, and delete the temporary SPN set for that operation.
+This tool brings the following additional feature: for each user without SPNs, it tries to set one (abuse of a write permission on the `SPN` attribute), print the "kerberoast" hash, and delete the temporary SPN set for that operation.
 This is called targeted Kerberoasting.
 This tool can be used against all users of a domain, or supplied in a list, or one user supplied in the CLI.

 More information about this attack
  - [The Hacker Recipes - Kerberoast](https://www.thehacker.recipes/ad/movement/kerberos/kerberoast)
  - [The Hacker Recipes - Targeted Kerberoasting](https://www.thehacker.recipes/ad/movement/access-controls/targeted-kerberoasting)

-# Usage
+## Usage

 This tool supports the following authentications
  - (NTLM) Cleartext password